Find a Lender-Approved Local Conveyancer in Lees

 Commercial Conveyancing solicitors in Lees regulated by the SRA

-The list below is a small selection of solicitors in Lees specialising in commercial conveyancing in Lees.
-This will likely include advice on buying or selling a shop, pub, restaurant, office, retail unit
+The list below is a non-comprehensive list of solicitors in Lees specialising in commercial conveyancing in Lees.
+This could include advice on commercial leases including all matters relating to landlord and tenant law

 • John Birkby & Co, 150 Huddersfield Road, Oldham, Lancashire, OL4 2RD